 I always recommend using micronissed whole linseed meal as linseed meal is a whole food, whereas the extracted oil is not, and is both delicate and easily oxidized.
 Equally, evolution has made the horse's sensitive gut system such that it struggles to digest any extra fat over and above the grass ration, so adding extra liquid oil to the feedbowl can significantly disrupt the digestive process.
 See our webpage in our 'Feeding our Horses' section, Why we should never add liquid oil to the feedbowl, for the full story.

 A tablespoon of linseed grain contains 2.35 grams alpha-linolenic acid (ALA), and as linseed is a whole food it also contains a host of other nutrients that are not included in its extracted oil.

 For example, linseed is a rich source of dietary fibre, and nutrient-rich with an excellent source of minerals and vitamins such as calcium, copper, magnesium, folate and vits E, K, C and several B's.

 Linseed is also the richest known source of plant lignans, which have been found to have hormone-balancing and cardiovascular benefits.

-In another human study evaluating gut microbiota metabolites of dietary lignans, researchers discovered the presence of enterolactone was highly associated with a lower risk of Type 2 diabetes, which directly relates to the IR development in our horses.
+In another human study evaluating gut microbiota metabolites of dietary lignans, researchers discovered the presence of enterolactone was highly connected with a lower risk of Type 2 diabetes, which directly relates to IR development in our horses.

 High levels of lignans also play a significant role in blocking the effects estrogen may have in producing estrogen-driven cancers.
 Research also shows phytoestrogens' effect on the bone can help maintain mineral density.
 Clinical Endocrinology 2002;56(3):321